 Rehabilitation after Traumatic Brain Injury

 Traumatic brain injury (TBI) is the most common central nervous system trauma in the US.
 It is ten times more common than spinal cord injuries.
 Each year, more than a million patients are seen in the emergency room in the US for some type of traumatic brain injury.
 More than 50,000 people die each year from traumatic brain injuries.
 About 23 percent of all persons brought to the hospital with traumatic brain injury die before or during the hospitalization.
-The most significant determinants of death are severity of injury and the age of the patient.
+The most significant determinants of death are the severity of the injury and the age of the patient.

 About 230,000 people with traumatic brain injury are admitted to the hospital and survive until discharge.
 About 90,000 of these are left with long term disability from these injuries every year.Estimated Costs of Traumatic Brain Injury